-Washington (2008) uses voting records from the US Congress in 1997-98 and finds that, conditional on the total number of children, a US Congressional Representative is more likely to vote liberally on women's issues the greater the proportion of female children.
+conditional on the total number of children, a US Congressional Representative is more likely to vote liberally on women's issues the greater the proportion of female children she/he has.
 Oswald and Podthavee (2006) use the British Household Panel Study data to examine preferences towards political parties in the UK.
 They find that, for a constant family size, parents with more girls have more "left" wing preferences (i.e., are more likely to identify with voting for either the Labor or Liberal Party).
-In the model presented here, it will also be the case that a father with more daughters would, ceteris paribus, show a greater preference for women's rights.11
+In the model presented here, it will also be the case that a father with more daughters would, ceteris paribus, show a greater preference for women's rights.12

-2.2 Married Women's Property Laws in 19th century US
+2.2 Married Women's Property Laws in 19th Century US